sapal6/Nbdev.jl/README.md

 # Nbdev
-This project is an atttempt to port fastai [Nbdev](https://github.com/fastai/nbdev) to Julia.
+This project is an attempt to port fastai [Nbdev](https://github.com/fastai/nbdev) to Julia.
 Nbdev(both the oriignal version and the Julia version) are based on the idea of using Notebooks for literate programming.

 On a very high level the base idea is this 👇